RTEMS/gnu-mirror-gcc/gcc/config/rs6000/vsx.md

 }
   [(set_attr "type" "vecperm")])

-;; Peephole2 pattern of a concat followed by a store.
+;; Peephole2 pattern of a splat followed by a store.
 Eliminate the concat ;; if we can convert it to two separate stores.
 (define_peephole2
   [(set (match_operand:VSX_D 0 "vsx_register_operand")